amigazen/unix.lib_sasc/README.md

 - **unix.lib**: Newly expanded and updated POSIX and C99 compliant standard C library originally by David Gay and Enrico Forestieri featuring dozens of new and updated functions including: -
 -- *longlong_t*: A complete 32-bit compatible implementation of the 64-bit longlong_t type
--- *string functions*: New string functions including memory safe implementations of the snprintf family -- *getopts functions*: Complete BSD compatible implementations of getopts -- *Upgraded functions*: POSIX compliant upgrades to many functions including ustat, utime -- *Unit tests*: Unit tests for many functions
+-- *string functions*: New string functions including memory safe implementations of the snprintf family -- *filesystem permissions*: file permission and ownership functions talk to the FileSystem directly in case it DOES support multiuser features
+-- *getopts functions*: Complete BSD compatible implementations of getopts -- *Upgraded functions*: POSIX compliant upgrades to many functions including ustat, utime, gettimeofday and many more -- *Unit tests*: Unit tests for many functions
 - **curses.lib**: Updated version of Simon Raybould's Amiga port of _curses_ now BSD licensed
 - **psockets.lib**: A new BSD licensed Amiga port of _psockets_ wrapping _bsdsocket.library_